Doctoral Degree Program

 Program Offerings

 The courses offered in the doctoral degree program may change from year to year according to student and faculty interests.
 The courses listed below are the core courses and those designed specifically for this program’s different specializations.
-Additional courses of interest are offered throughout the University.
+Additional courses of interest are offered throughout the university.

 • ECON 500 and 501, General Economic Theory: Microeconomics